 How to apply Epsom Salts to Palm Trees? – Is it good or not?

-How to apply Epsom Salts to Palm Trees?
-Is applying Epsom Salts to Palm Trees good or not?
 One of the main problems with developing palm trees is the yellowing of the leaves caused by a deficiency in magnesium.
 Epsom salt can be used to treat magnesium deficiency, which is a great solution to this problem.
 In what ways can Epsom salt be applied to palm trees?

-Epsom salt typically benefits palm trees.
+• Epsom salt typically benefits palm trees.
 Your potted or in-ground palm plants can benefit greatly from fast spraying of the salt solution to increase their magnesium levels.
-The green pigment present in trees, chlorophyll, is produced with support from the magnesium found in the salt.

 How to apply Epsom Salts to Palm Trees? - Is it good or not?